Adaptive p-value weighting with power optimality: New procedure: ADDOW

-\begin{defn} The ADDOW procedure is the MWBH procedure using $\widehat W^*$ as the weight function, that is, $\ADDOW=\MWBH\left( \widehat W^* \right)$. \end{defn} One shall note that ADDOW is in fact a class of procedures depending on the estimators $\hat\pi_{g,0}$ through $K^m$.
-Note that, in the \eqref{NE} case, ADDOW reduces to IHW.
+\begin{definition} The ADDOW procedure is the MWBH procedure using $\widehat W^*$ as the weight function, that is, $\ADDOW=\MWBH\left( \widehat W^* \right)$. \end{definition} One shall note that ADDOW is in fact a class of procedures depending on the estimators $\hat\pi_{g,0}$ through $\Km$. \begin{version3}Its rationale is similar to IHW in that we intend to maximize the number of rejections, but incorporating the estimators $\hat\pi_{g,0}$ allows for larger weights and more detections.\end{version3} \begin{version3}Finally,\end{version3} note that, in the \eqref{NE} case, ADDOW reduces to IHW.

-\begin{rk} It turns out that ADDOW reduces to a WBH procedure.
+\begin{remark} It turns out that ADDOW \begin{version3}is equal\end{version3} to a certain WBH procedure.
 It comes from part 2 of the proof of Theorem~\ref{thm_pow} and Remark~\ref{MWBH<wbh}.
-Moreover, to every MWBH procedure, corresponds a WBH procedure with power higher or equal. \end{rk}
+Moreover, to every MWBH procedure, corresponds a WBH procedure with power higher or equal. \begin{version3}This fact does not limit the interest of the MWBH class, because computing the dominating WBH procedure of a given $\MWBH(\widehat W)$ procedure requires the knowledge of the step-up threshold $\hat u_{\widehat W}$ which is known by actually computing $\MWBH(\widehat W)$.\end{version3} \end{remark}